What is a ketamine addiction?

 Special K, K, Ket, Vitamin K, Cat Tranquilizers

 Ketamine effects take two different forms: physical and mental.
 Ketamine effects are most detrimental to the mental aspect of the user and can be devastating.
-In fact the same reasons that cause the Ketamine effects to be destructive are the same reasons why they are so seductive.
-Ketamine is a dissociative anesthetic and ketamine detox is needed at Addiction Treatment clinics.
+In fact, the same reasons that cause the Ketamine effects to be destructive are the same reasons why they are so seductive.
+Ketamine is a dissociative anaesthetic and ketamine detox is needed at Addiction Treatment clinics.

 Who Uses Ketamine?

 Ketamine is only available legally to veterinarians and medical doctors and has been used for its veterinary properties for nearly 30 years.
 However, it is then stolen or diverted and sold illegally on the street or in clubs for recreational use.

 There has been a recent increase in the popularity of the drug among young people, which may be linked to its accessibility as a “club drug” at parties and “raves.”
 Ketamine dissolves in liquid, allowing it to be slipped into drinks, and its sedative effects have been used to prevent victims from resisting sexual assault.
 For this reason, Ketamine has been commonly referred to in the media as a “date rape” drug.
 Hence it is advisable to take caution at parties and bars and watch your drink.

 The way Ketamine – or any other drug – affects you depends on many factors: age and body weight, how much you take and how often you take it, how long you’ve been taking it, the method you use to take the drug, whether or not you have certain pre-existing medical or psychiatric conditions, and if you’ve taken any alcohol or other drugs (illicit, prescription, over-the-counter, herbal or otherwise).